Colep39/themepark-ms/README.md

 # themepark-ms
 Group 14 Database Project for a Theme park Management System

-Use Datagrip for to show triggers for when a condition is met
+Use Datagrip to show triggers for when a condition is met

 Deploy with Vercel